 Assistive technology includes equipment and services that allow individuals with disabilities to overcome barriers in the home, on the job, at school or just about anywhere.
 Assistive technology can include such devices as programs that read a computer screen out loud for people who are blind, computer devices that speak for people who cannot talk or an organization system for someone who had had a traumatic brain injury.
 Click here to learn more.

-Easterseals Happiness House is proud to partner with InStride Therapy and through this partnership, we are providing a seamless transition for clients who receive therapy from both our organizations.
-InStride and Easterseals Happiness House utilize Instride’s beautiful sixty-two-acre therapy facility in Nokomis, FL to deliver Physical Therapy (PT), Occupational Therapy (OT), and Speech Therapy.
-Additionally, InStride also offers Therapeutic Riding and Equine Assisted Learning Programs.
-Click here to learn more.
+Easterseals Happiness House is proud to offer therapy and horseback riding services at InStride Therapy and Equestrian Center.
+At InStride we utilize the beautiful sixty-two-acre therapy facility in Nokomis, Florida to deliver Physical Therapy (PT), Occupational Therapy (OT), and Speech Therapy.
+Additionally, InStride also offers Therapeutic Riding and Equine Assisted Learning Programs including programs for veterans.
+Our horseback riding program offers the ability for riders ages 7 and up to learn Classical Horsemanship and Classical Dressage.

 Board-certified music therapists address physical, emotional, cognitive, and social needs through the use of music.
 Music therapy is performed in a variety of settings and with a variety of clients in both group and individual sessions.